AGENDA

 Prize Drawing Reception + Cornhole Tournament

-As we wrap up the day, stick around for one final stretch of networking and FUN!
-We will announce our exhibitor prize drawing winners and enjoy our 3rd Annual Cornhole Tournament where all in attendance have a chance to win prizes!
-Come cheer on your favorite cornhole team and wrap up the day with us.
-Sign up to play!
+As we wrap up the day, stick around for one last burst of networking and FUN!
+We’ll announce the winners of our exhibitor prize drawing and kick off the 4th Annual Cornhole Tournament, where everyone in attendance has a chance to win prizes.
+Cheer on your favorite teams, join in additional games, and end the day on a high note—sign up to play and be part of the excitement!

-As we begin our final day, join us for a light breakfast and a closing session.
-Following will be our PAC raffle prize drawings.
+As we begin our final day, join us for a light breakfast in the foyer before breakout sessions begin.

 • African 10-70